 Notes about php.ini

-If you need to have php.ini in another location, please change the value of the custom environment variable PHPRC.
-For example, if your php.ini file is located inside C:\mysettings, declare a new Custom Environment Variable which name is PHPRC and value is set to:
+If you need to have php.ini in another location, change the value of the custom environment variable PHPRC.
+For example, if your php.ini file is located inside C:\mysettings, declare a new Custom Environment Variable which name is PHPRC and which value is set to: